HistoryThis section has been translated automatically.

 Internal therapyThis section has been translated automatically.

-- Alternatively, an experiment with fumaric acid esters (Fumaderm) can be undertaken.
+Alternatively, a trial of fumaric acid esters (Fumaderm) may be undertaken.

 Note(s)This section has been translated automatically.